thirumurthis/Learnings/algorithm/tree_notes.md

 ```

 Scenario 3:
-  - The removing node has both right which has left node.
+  - The removing node that has both right and left node.

 Removing the node 6 from tree.
 ```